blnknlights/blnknlights.github.io/htb/machines/faculty/faculty.md

 ```

 ## Privesc with GDB
-We're now developer, looking at the groups, it's a member of debug, which gives access to use gdb on a running processes, and I saw that gdb is install with leanpeas earlier.
+We're now developer, looking at the groups, it's a member of debug, which gives access to use gdb on a running processes, and I saw that gdb is installed with linpeas earlier.
 ```bash
 id
 uid=1001(developer) gid=1002(developer) groups=1002(developer),1001(debug),1003(faculty)